 Guidelines to Keep in Mind for Chatbot UX Design Process

-In one of our recent blog posts at Idea Theorem, we talked about the increased importance of dashboard designs over the years and the dashboard design guidelines for great UX.
+In one of our recent blog posts at Idea Theorem™, we talked about the increased importance of dashboard designs over the years and the dashboard design guidelines for great UX.

-Most recently, conversational user interfaces (CUI) also known as chatbots has also been increasing in importance around the business industry.
-According to Oracle, a survey among 800 decision makers concluded that 80% of businesses are aiming to adopt chatbots by 2020.
-Chatbots are a conversation based interface, which allows users to engage in verbal or typed exchanges with a computer.
+Most recently, conversational user interfaces (CUI) also known as chatbots have also been increasing in importance in the business industry.
+According to Oracle, a survey among 800 decision-makers concluded that 80% of businesses are aiming to adopt chatbots by 2020.
+Chatbots are a conversation-based interface, which allows users to engage in verbal or typed exchanges with a computer.

 History On Conversational User Interfaces